Welcome to the world of e-commerce, where online stores enter into fierce competition to win over new customers. All day, every day.

 Pay attention to the after-sales experience

-As can be seen, when customers show up to your website with the intention to buy, it provides a great opportunity to boost the Average Order Value.
+As can be seen, when customers show up to your website with the intention to buy, it provides a great opportunity to boost the AOV.
 By suggesting additional items that are relevant to what interests them, you can help them find what they are looking for and make a larger purchase.
 Plus, if they already have items in their cart, it's even easier to guide them toward complementary products.

 To start with, the order confirmation page is a valuable asset that many online retailers don't use effectively.
 At best, there’s a note saying “Thanks for the order, now please leave”.

 Instead of just thanking your existing customers for the order — or not saying anything at all — why not show them a detailed receipt of their purchase to help them double-check the provided information, and give them the ability to still add some items to their order?

 After all, the order has not been fully processed and fulfilled yet, so there’s no harm in trying to drive 'more' purchases.
 In fact, featuring different add-ons and cross-selling options at this stage might work even better since you’re not interrupting the checkout process.